 Thankfully, in recent years, Ryanair started flying to Porto at affordable prices.
 The government used this opportunity to promote Porto as a popular tourist destination, which helped to attract more visitors.
 With more tourists coming to the city, opportunities opened up for locals.
 They realized the potential value of renovating the abandoned buildings, as there was a growing demand for apartments and Airbnb accommodations for tourists.

 The Worst Tour

-“The Worst Tour” is not very popular with the Portuguese government as the government is trying very hard to improve the image of this city.
-The tourism industry wants the world to see Porto as a relaxing beautiful olden harbour city, not a city full of abandoned crumbling buildings.
-Personally I felt that these buildings are what makes Porto truly unique.
-Seeing these crumbling buildings in Porto is like seeing the Fevela in Rio, they reflect the history and the culture of the city.
+“The Worst Tour” is not appreciated by the Portuguese government, as they are putting in a lot of effort to improve the image of the city.
+The tourism industry wants to showcase Porto as a beautiful, historic port city rather than a place filled with abandoned buildings.
+However, I believe that these buildings are what make Porto truly unique.
+They reflect the city’s history and culture.
+Seeing the crumbling buildings in Porto is like experiencing the favelas in Rio.
+They add character and authenticity to the city.

-Of course, Porto still has it’s beauty and the tourism industry has really picked up in the past two years.
-The Portuguese government is also reducing the number of new constructions approvals.
-This forces more locals to fix these old shamble houses to rent or live in.
-With the tourism industry picking up, there are better jobs available in the city centre and more people are willing to moving back into the city to live.
+Porto is still a beautiful city despite the abandoned buildings, and the tourism industry has significantly grown in the past two years.
+The Portuguese government is also limiting the number of new construction projects, which has led to more locals renovating these old houses to rent or live in.
+As the tourism industry continues to grow, better job opportunities are becoming available in the city center.
+More people are willing to move back to the city to live.